How Long Does a Bathroom Remodel Take? (2026 Guide)

-Quick Answer: A bathroom remodel typically takes 2 to 6 weeks depending on scope.
-A cosmetic refresh with new fixtures and paint takes 1-2 weeks.
+Quick Answer: A bathroom remodel takes 1 to 8 weeks depending on scope.
+A cosmetic refresh takes 1-2 weeks.
 A standard remodel with new tile, vanity, and fixtures takes 3-4 weeks.
-A full gut renovation involving layout changes, plumbing relocation, or structural work takes 5-8 weeks or longer.
+A full gut renovation with layout changes takes 5-8 weeks.
+Chicago-area projects may add 1-3 weeks for permit processing.

 Realistic Bathroom Remodel Timelines